Want to halter train your alpacas but not sure where to begin? Here's our guide on how to do it...

 Patience is key when handling and halter training your herd.
 Even if you have purchased well-behaved alpacas, they need time to trust you as their new owner in their new surroundings.
 Be patient and focus on growing a positive bond with your alpacas – this will make moving and handling them so much easier for everyone involved.
 So, take time to just sit and hang out with your alpacas.
 Let them come up and sniff you and, if they allow you to, rub their neck or shoulder.
 Do not touch the top of their heads as most alpacas do not like this!
 It’s important to keep in mind that some alpacas may never be confident or ‘cuddly’, and that’s perfectly okay.

-How to Catch Alpacas
+How to Safely Catch an Alpaca

 Here's our tips on how to catch your alpacas: